LaykinK/LaykinK.github.io/README.md

 **FizzBuzz Challenge**

 The FizzBuzz Challenge is a known programming step, but the most common is the "Hello World" excercise.
-Fizz buzz is a number games where when counting to one hundred, a number divisible by 3 or 5 is replaced by Fizz or Buzz.
+Fizz buzz is a number game where when counting to one hundred, a number divisible by 3 or 5 is replaced by Fizz or Buzz.
 Here is an article explaining more in detail how FizzBuzz works: [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).

 ```markdown
 <!DOCTYPE html>